whitneyburton/portfolios/students/1511/erinna-chen/20160311-erinna-chen-m2.markdown

 * Push forward on some personal projects: lambda calculus, machine learning, blog, learning another language (elixir, python?, kafka)
 * Generally be more active in effectively utilizing the time/resources I have at Turing

+__Three beginning of module goals:__
+1. Write one blog post weekly (6 total)
+2. Create a e-commerce website in Rails
+3. Obtain at least 2 pieces of feedback from a person in each category: instructor, mentor, student in 1511, student in another cohort.

 ### End of Module Assessment

 #### Evaluation by Horace